isabella232/visualstudiogeeks.github.io/_posts/2016-02-26-HowToConfigureTFSMachineGroupsOnPremAndUseWithTFBuildRelease.md

 keywords: "TFS2015, Labs, ContinuousDelivery, Testing, MachineGroups, VSTS, TFBuild"
 ---
 <script type="text/javascript" src="//s7.addthis.com/js/300/addthis_widget.js#pubid=ra-56c6503fb913a4a1"></script>
 Machine Groups is a new concept in TFS2015, you will see the option to add a machine group when configuring a build or release definition...
 Wondering what it is?
-In this recipe, you'll learn what's machine group and how to configure and set up a Machine Group.
+In this blogpost, you'll learn what's machine group and how to configure and set up a MachineGroup.
 This blog post applies to both TFS and VSTS.
 <!--more-->

 ## What is a Machine Group?